Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Discussion

 We here explore the results from limiting the data set to only the SNeIa that have both $H$-band and optical lightcurves.
 A summary of the results is presented in Table~\ref{tab:summary_discussion} under ``Joint''.

-66 SNeIa with host galaxy stellar masses measured have both NIR and optical lightcurves that satisfy our quality cuts for inclusion in the Hubble analysis.
-The $H$-band brightness residuals continue to favor the best-fit step function at $10^{10.44} M_{\odot}$ with a reduced step of $0.11 \pm 0.05$~mag.
-We calculate a null detection at $10^{10} M_{\odot}$ and find a low significance correlation of $2.6~\sigma$ with a linear model.
-All of the ICs are inconclusive with the AIC$_c$ favoring a linear model over a constant model but all other comparisons do not clearly favor one model over another.
-The BIC for the linear model does not prefer a model and the constant model is favored over the two step functions.
-The optical correlation step size increased by 0.01~mag increasing the significance to $3.6~\sigma$ and the ICs are equivalent to those for the full sample.
-The ICs very strongly favor a mass-dependent model.
+99 SNeIa with host galaxy stellar masses measured have both NIR and optical lightcurves that satisfy our quality cuts for inclusion in the Hubble analysis.
+The $H$-band brightness residuals favor a step function at $10^{9.22} M_{\odot}$ with a decreased step of $0.12 \pm 0.06$~mag and the BIC strong prefers a constant model while the AIC$_c$ prefers no model.
+If we measure the step at $10^{10.43} M_{\odot}$, it is reduced to $0.07 \pm 0.04$~mag.
+The optical correlation step size decreased by 0.02~mag but the location of the step moved to $10^{10.55} M_{\odot}$.
+The ICs are equivalent to those for the full sample.
+If we hold the step at $10^{10.65} M_{\odot}$, the step size is $0.07 \pm 0.04$~mag.

-The same SNeIa that show a mass dependence in optical wavelengths show some evidence for a correlation with the $H$-band brightness.